scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 this is the common and implied direction.

 **Forwards Compatible** means that an older library can be used in an environment where a newer version is expected.
 Forward compatibility is generally not upheld for userland libraries.
-It is only important in situations where an older version of a library is commonly used at runtime against code that is compiled with newer version. (e.g. Scala's standard library)
+It is only important in situations where an older version of a library is commonly used at runtime against code that is compiled with newer versions. (for example, [Scala's standard library](http://docs.scala-lang.org/overviews/core/binary-compatibility-of-scala-releases.html))

 Let's look at an example where library `A v1.0.0` is compiled with library `C v1.1.0`.